 This course will cover baking techniques, with a focus on breads and batters, including basic cakes.
 The class will have an experimental approach, with students testing recipe variations to learn ingredient functionality while developing creativity.
 Quality standards for a bake shop will be used to guide product evaluation.
 The history and culture of various bakery items will be studied.
-(C-ID HOSP 180X when CAM 130B is also completed)
+(C-ID HOSP 180X when CAM 130B is also completed) Prerequisite: CAM 152 with a minimum grade of C Corequisite: CAM 152

-CAM-130B Baking II CSU
+CAM-130B Baking II

 This course will cover advanced baking techniques, with a focus on yeast and wild-fermented breads, laminated doughs, pies, tarts, and breakfast pastries.
 The class will have an experimental approach, with students testing recipe variations to learn ingredient functionality while developing creativity.
 Quality standards for a bake shop will be used to guide product evaluation.
-(C-ID HOSP 180X when CAM 130A is also completed)

-Prerequisite: CAM 130A with a minimum grade of C
+(C-ID HOSP 180X when CAM 130A is also completed) Prerequisite: CAM 130A with a minimum grade of C